taunsquared/graphic-novel-thesis/ComicBookScript_Workshop1/2018-10-11_Script-draft3.md

 Nicola: *"Ha!
 For what?"*

-Min: *"Why was I the only one who had to **prove** that my First Quest is **necessary**?
+Min: *"Why am I the only one who has to **prove** that my First Quest is **necessary**?
 Since when is 'The First Quest shall be of the Reborn's choosing' a confusing statement??"*

 ### Page 3

 We see Nicola stand and stretch on the tree platform, which is just big enough for her to stand shoulder width apart and still have about 10cm from the edge.

 Nicola: *"They weren't wrong.
-It's a big risk to take in a situation without an 'undo' button.
+It's a big risk to take, and there's no 'undo' button.
 What's their pace?"*

 Min: *"Don't change the subject!
 Why didn't you say anything to defend me?"*